 That was true for Patricia (pictured above), a teen from Zambia who dreamed of a happier life.
 “My parents had no reliable source of income, and most of the time we would go to bed without eating anything,” she says.

 So when the older man whom she was dating said he would marry her and they would have a good life together, she thought her dreams might finally have a chance of coming true.
+Below Patricia tells us about her experiences as a child bride and how she left her marriage.

-Her boyfriend promised her gifts.
+There’s rarely a single cause for child marriage.
+In Patricia’s case, her boyfriend promised her gifts.
 He promised her money so she could buy the foods she longed to eat, such as fritters and sweets.
 Hungry and with almost nothing to call her own, Patricia was desperate to believe him.

 That was how, at the age of 15, Patricia became a child bride.